2022 Atlantic Hurricane Season Comes To An End - WCCB Charlotte's CW

 Hurricane Ian:

-Hurricane Ian slammed into Southwest Florida as a major hurricane with maximum sustained winds of 150 mph.
-Ian is responsible for at least $50 billion in damage.
+Hurricane Ian slammed into Southwest Florida as a major category 1 hurricane with maximum sustained winds of 150 mph.
+It was the fifth strongest hurricane to make landfall in the Continental US on record.
 Ian claimed more than 150 lives making it the deadliest storm to hit Florida since the Great Labor Day Hurricane in 1935.
+It is also on track to be the costliest hurricane in the state’s history with initial estimates of more than $50 billion in damage.

 In The Carolinas:

-First there was Tropical Storm Colin which brought gusty wind and rain to the coast in July.
-Next for the Carolinas was Ian.
+All three landfalling storms in the U.S. had direct or indirect impacts on the Carolinas.
+Tropical Storm Colin was a storm that developed off the South Carolina coast in early July.
+It brought gusty wind and rain to the coast, but impacts were minimal.
 Ian was the only landfalling hurricane on either of the Carolina coasts this season.
-After devastating parts of Florida, Ian made landfall as a category 1 hurricane in Georgetown, South Carolina on September 30th.
-The last storm of the year was Hurricane Nicole.
-Nicole brought indirect impacts to the Carolinas as it weakened to our west.
+After devastating parts of Florida, Ian made its final landfall as a category 1 hurricane in Georgetown, South Carolina on September 30th.
+It produced significant storm surges, flash flooding, and wind damage across the Carolinas.
+Locally, strong winds brought down trees and caused power outages that lasted for more than 24 hours for parts of the Charlotte Metro area.
+The last hurricane of the year was Nicole.
+It made landfall on the east coast of Florida.

 Notable Statistics: